netdata/netdata/docs/deployment-guides/deployment-with-centralization-points.md

 |   Centrally dispatched alert notifications    |                                             Yes, at Netdata Cloud                                             |
 |         Data are exclusively on-prem          |                    Yes, Netdata Cloud queries Netdata Agents to satisfy dashboard queries.                    |

-A configuration with 2 observability centralization points, looks like this:
+A configuration with 2 observability centralization points looks like this:

 ```mermaid
 flowchart LR